-Negotiating Coexistence is an independent advisory and training consultancy created by Alexandra Zimmermann in late 2023 in response to frequent requests from wildlife conservation professionals and organisations grappling with complex conflicts.
+Negotiating Coexistence is an independent advisory and training consultancy created by Alexandra Zimmermann in 2023 in response to frequent requests from wildlife conservation professionals and organisations grappling with complex conflicts.
 Its mission is to build and scale up skills in conflict resolution and negotiation to enable more constructive pathways for our collective coexistence with nature.
-In 2025 it became part of the Centre for Conservation Diplomacy.

 Biography